brechang/tripster/notes.md

 1. Pages new user should be able to register, with all the personal information
     * Need more user info

+8. Add photos/albums to trips, with privacy settings
+9. Comment, like, (rate) trips/photos

+5. View photos/trips from existing friends as a news feed

 Pages
 =====